 Who can establish a SIMPLE IRA plan?

-Any employer (including self-employed individuals, tax-exempt employers and governmental entities) that has no more than 100 employees who earned $5,000 or more in compensation during the preceding calendar year (the "100-employee limitation") can establish a SIMPLE IRA plan.
-For purposes of the 100-employee limitation, you must take into account all employees employed at any time during the calendar year, including those employees who have not met the plan's minimum eligibility requirements (see Participation FAQs).
+Any employer (including self-employed individuals, tax-exempt organizations and governmental entities) that had no more than 100 employees with $5,000 or more in compensation during the preceding calendar year (the "100-employee limitation") can establish a SIMPLE IRA plan.
+For purposes of the 100-employee limitation, you must take into account all employees employed at any time during the calendar year, including those employees who have not met the plan's eligibility requirements (see Participation FAQs).

-How do I establish is a SIMPLE IRA plan?
+How do I establish a SIMPLE IRA plan?

 - Adopt a SIMPLE IRA plan document by signing one of these documents:

 - IRS model SIMPLE IRA plan using either

 - IRS-approved prototype SIMPLE IRA plan offered by banks, insurance companies and other qualified financial institutions.